Leading Self Managing Teams

-As an engineering leader, success hinges on developing and sharing a clear vision.
-This reduces the need for supervision.
-It then creates a workspace where everyone can manage themselves and work independently.
-I adopt a ‘fire and forget’ methodology in my leadership approach.
+These guiding principles creates a workspace where everyone can manage themselves and work independently.
+It allowed me to adopt a ‘fire and forget’ methodology in my leadership approach.
 When I delegate a project or task, my aim is to set it in motion and then step back, trusting in my team’s capability to handle it without further intervention from my end.
+And forgetting doesn’t mean you don’t support them down the road.
+One of my direct reports asked about that.
+It means I know it’ll be done well.

 When you get into managing details, it doesn’t scale.
 Talented engineers or managers just need direction.
 Steve Jobs puts it really well.